janjongboom/lorawan-fragmentation-in-flash/README.md

 1. Calculates CRC64 hash of the packet.
     * Send this hash to your LoRaWAN network provider in a `DATABLOCK_AUTH_REQ` message, for verification.
 1. Calculates SHA256 hash of the packet (starting at offset 256, ignoring the signature).
-1. Verifies the SHA256 hash against the public key in `update_certs.h` through RSA.
+1. Verifies the SHA256 hash against the public key in `update_certs.h` through ECDSA.
 1. If everything is OK, writes an `UpdateParams_t` struct to flash.
 The bootloader checks for this struct for update instructions.

 To automatically restart the board when the program finishes, invoke `NVIC_SystemReset()`.